CSR at Gubra

 We need a new narrative – one that does not consider you a fool if you act contrary to our own economic interests.
 Gubra wants to present an alternative story, one about generating profit, not maximizing profit.

-We have formulated a vigorous and bold vision for corporate responsibility, emphasizing the need for radical change.
+We have formulated a vigorous and bold vision for CSR, emphasizing the need for radical change.
 We hope our approach will inspire others not to settle for the low hanging fruits of win-win but to raise the bar further and recognize that sacrifices have to be made.

-1. Donating 10 percent of our pretax profit to social and environmental activities
+1. Donating 10 percent of our pretax profit to environmental activities

-Gubra is committed to donating 10 percent of its pretax profit to social and environmental activities every year, beginning in 2019.
+Gubra is committed to donating 10 percent of its pretax profit to environmental activities every year, beginning in 2019.

 2. Being carbon negative (absorbing more CO2 than we are emitting)

 The guideline concerning carbon negativity implies that we minimize our carbon footprint by buying carbon offsets, planting trees and stimulating other carbon emission reducing projects.
 By being carbon negative, we are trying to do our part in the quest towards a CO2-neutral future.

 3. Inspiring and engaging politicians and other companies to fight for a more sustainable world